 Because each client is different, it is vital to have a legal professional who provides effective solutions to meet your needs.
 From the moment a client visits our Camarillo family law offices for their initial consultation, Stephanie L. Mahdavi and her legal team take the time to address all of your questions and concerns.
 Whether it is in the courtroom or behind the scenes, our staff works diligently to help place each client in the best position to succeed.

 Due to changes in your circumstances, a move may be necessary to improve your income and provide for your children.
 However, there may be conflicts with your former spouse.
 The court must decide what is in the best interest of the child.
 To grant the relocation, here are some common factors that will be taken into consideration:

 When the rights to your children are on the line, it is vital to have a legal professional on your side who will fight to protect your parental rights.
 Camarillo relocation attorney Stephanie L. Mahdavi understands the challenges and obstacles facing parents who may need to relocate.
 She and her legal team are committed the provide effective legal solutions to achieve the best possible result.
-To learn more, contact the Law Offices of Stephanie L. Mahdavi for a free consultation to discuss your case.
+To learn more, contact the Law Offices of Stephanie L. Mahdavi for a consultation to discuss your case.